Purdue ranked second with 36 goals while Wildcats did not concede at home in B1G play

-Purdue scored twice in three-minute span to overcome 2-0 deficit
+Purdue scores twice in three-minute span to overcome 2-0 deficit

 Boilermakers to honor their seniors Sunday before first home vs. Iowa since 2011